polyfy/polylith/readme.md

   It's recommended to add an alias to :env-to-alias in ./deps.edn for the command-line environment.
 ```

-If we don't add the alias to `./deps.edn`, the environment heading will show up as a `?` when we execute the `info` command,
+If we don't add the alias to `./deps.edn`, the environment heading will show up as `?` when we execute the `info` command,
 so let's add it:
 ```clojure
 {:polylith {...